Twitter Blue: What does paying for Twitter actually get you, and should you do it?

-Blue allows users (iOS-only — for now) to change the Twitter app icon on their devices.
+Blue allows iOS and Android users to change the Twitter app icon on their devices.
 The company currently offers eight colorful icons to choose from.
 Additionally, Twitter sometimes introduces limited-time icons on certain occasions, such as Halloween.
-Apart from the eight icons, there are currently four new, limited-time icons — featuring Christmasy graphics — that will be available until early 2022.
 This feature is just for cosmetic purposes and doesn’t actually add or improve any functionalities.

 Twitter has supported themes on both the mobile and desktop websites for years now.
 Blue reintroduces the very same feature as a paid one on the mobile apps.
 It’s currently only supported on iOS and allows users to choose between Blue (default), Yellow, Red, Purple, Orange, and Green.
 However, all users — free and paid — can take advantage of it on mobile by adding the Progressive Web App (PWA) to their home screens or using the mobile website in their favorite browser.
 It’s unclear why the company hadn’t supported themes on mobile apps until now.
 And it’s yet to be seen whether it’ll be paywalled on the website down the road.

 Custom Navigation is yet another cosmetic feature that users have to pay for.
 Twitter has been rolling out new Spaces and Communities tabs in the bottom navigation bar.
 However, plenty of users — including me — dislike having them there, considering not all of us are interested in these sections of the app.
 Blue allows you to reorder, add, or remove tabs from the bottom navigation bar.